Jonathan Blanchard (abolitionist): After the Civil War

 After the Civil War, during which the slaves were liberated, Blanchard turned his attention to fighting secret societies like the Freemasons.
-He co-founded the National Christian Association (NCA) in 1868 and edited its newspaper, the Christian Cynosure, until his death.
+He co-founded the NCA in 1868 and edited its newspaper, the Christian Cynosure, until his death.
 In 1872, the NCA reorganized the Anti-Masonic Party, which had been dormant since its merge with the Whig Party in 1840.
 The platform of the anti-Masonic Party was very brief, and espoused Christianity, temperance, the abolition of secret societies, and a direct vote for President and Vice-President of the United States instead of an electoral college.

 In 1884, Blanchard unsuccessfully sought the candidacy of the American Prohibition Party, the successor of the Anti-Masonic Party, for President of the United States.
 Jonathan Blanchard's son, Charles A. Blanchard, succeeded him as college president in 1882 and served Wheaton in that capacity until his death in 1925.